khatibomar/fulus/README.md

 - Safe decimal arithmetic using integer math
 - Support for distribution and allocation of money
 - JSON marshaling/unmarshaling support

-## Examples

-examples are inside the [examples](https://github.com/khatibomar/fulus/tree/main/examples) folder, I included some non trivial examples on how you can leverage the library.

-There is a [codegen](https://github.com/khatibomar/fulus/tree/main/examples/codegen) example where you have a manifest or config file to setup an application wide currency.
-It received some criticism, maybe the point is fair, but it's just an example and not the only way to use the library.

-Another good point raised by bojanz, so I created an example to showcase how to solve their concern, [bojanz](https://github.com/khatibomar/fulus/tree/main/examples/bojanz)

 ## Credits